DangBach1410/Social-Media-Website/README.md

 5. **Create a pull request**:
    - Go to the "Pull Requests" section of the original repository and click on "New Pull Request".
    - Select your branch and submit the pull request to merge your changes into the main repository.

-Please ensure your code adheres to the existing style and passes all test cases.
-I appreciate your contributions and look forward to seeing how you can improve the platform!